Artist / Author, Peter C. Stone

-His newest book, Dreams to Dance in Moonlight, Ways of Seeing, Feeling & Imagining (Outskirts 2014) celebrates the natural world and its symbols, and will fire up a dialogue between children, parents and teachers.
-The story offers visual thinking strategies for drawing and writing through Peter C. Stone's lyrical prose and painterly riddles that have been called "...sumptuous... beyond the tactile into a nearly mystical realm..."
+His award-winning book, Dreams to Dance in Moonlight, Ways of Seeing, Feeling & Imagining (Outskirts 2014) will "inspire amazing dreams" (Foreword Reviews) for children, parents and teachers as it playfully celebrates the natural world and its symbols.
+The story offers strategies for drawing and writing through Peter C. Stone's lyrical prose and painterly riddles that have been called "...sumptuous... beyond the tactile into a nearly mystical realm..."
 (Publishers Weekly) It is a fitting sequel to Waltzes with Giants, The Twilight Journey of the North Atlantic Right Whale (Skyhorse 2012), a provocative and heart-wrenching portrait of one of earth's largest endangered mammals.

 Mysticism, science, and extensive scholarship in cross-cultural symbology have lured this artist, author, and educator (with a field easel on his back) across the mythic tableaux of North Wales, Australia, India, and Nepal's Himalayas.